 Differential Extraction is recommended for Male/Female mixed DNA samples containing semen.
 This includes whole semen, a semen stain on fabric and tampon or feminine pad.

 When testing DNA from a sample containing sperm and vaginal cells we expect the resulting profile to be a mixture of male and female DNA.
 The Differential Extraction process occurs before DNA amplification and physically separates sperm cells from epithelial cells.
 This process allows us to provide two separate profiles, one from the sperm fraction and the other from the non-sperm fraction, as opposed to one mixed profile.

 The Law and the Human Tissue Act

-It is important to note that this type of DNA testing cannot be carried out in the UK without the consent of each person being tested.
+It is important to note that this type of DNA testing cannot be carried out in the UK without the informed consent of each person being tested.
 In other words, we cannot accept samples taken from anyone without their knowledge.

 The Human Tissue Act of 2004 regulates how any type of biological tissue is used.
 The Act has made it illegal to collect DNA samples from anyone without their informed consent.
 This means you cannot take a sample from someone under false pretences – they must be made fully aware of what their sample is going to be used for.

 If you have parental responsibility for a child you can give consent on their behalf.